RishiRavula/RishiRavula/README.md

 - 🔭 I’m currently working on **improving my Moody iOS app for public release!**

-- 👨‍💻 All of my projects are available on [my github!
-Feel free to browse](my github!
-Feel free to browse)

 - 😎 I'm looking for positions in **software engineering, full-stack development, and cloud architecture**

 - 📫 How to reach me **rishi.ravula@duke.edu**